-In connection with the acquisition of Aduro Biotech Europe in October 2015, the Company became party to an agreement with a third-party pharmaceutical company, or Pharma.
+In connection with the acquisition of Aduro Biotech Europe in October 2015, the Company became party to an agreement with Merck Sharp & Dohme Corp., or Merck.
 The agreement sets forth the parties' respective obligations for development, commercialization, regulatory and manufacturing and supply activities for antibody product candidates.
-The Company identified the following performance deliverables under the agreement: 1) the license, 2) the obligation to provide research activities and 3) the obligation to participate on a Joint Research Committee.
+The Company identified the following promises under the agreement: 1) the license, 2) the obligation to provide research activities and 3) the obligation to participate on a Joint Research Committee.
+The Company determined that the promises were not distinct which resulted in them being combined into one performance obligation.
+The Company completed its performance obligation under the agreement by the end of 2016.

-The Company is eligible to receive future contingent payments, including up to \$312.0 million in potential development milestone payments, and up to \$135.0 million in commercial and net sales milestones for a product candidate.
+The Company received a milestone payment of \$2.0 million in 2017 for the initiation of a GLP toxicology study, which was recognized in revenue when received as the Company had no remaining performance obligation.
+The Company also received a milestone payment of \$3.0 million in the first quarter of 2018 for the initiation of Phase 1 trial for the anti-CD27 antibody.
+The milestone was recognized as revenue in the three months ended March 31, 2018 as the Company had completed its performance obligations under the agreement.
+The Company is eligible to receive future contingent payments, including up to \$307.0 million in potential development milestone payments, and up to \$135.0 million in commercial and net sales milestones for a product candidate.
 In addition, the Company is eligible to receive royalties in the mid-single digits to low teens based on net sales of the product.
+Future milestone payments and royalties will be recognized when earned as the Company has no remaining performance obligations under this agreement.